Korangal Valley campaign

 The Korangal Valley campaign was a series of military operations conducted by ISAF forces against Taliban and other local insurgents in the Korangal Valley in Kunar province, Afghanistan, from October 2004 to April 2010.
 The campaign ended with a US withdrawal from the valley, after suffering heavy casualties, and a Taliban takeover of the area.

 Army Special Forces and Rangers had conducted an unknown number of missions there prior to October 2004 when 3rd Battalion 6th Marines became the first Marine unit to conduct an operation there, followed by 3rd Battalion 3rd Marines the next month, which began conducting regular combat operations.
 On June 28, 2005, a US Joint Military Operation called Operation Red Wings, was conducted in Korangal in an attempt to find and eliminate a local warlord.
 A four-man team of Navy SEALs were ambushed on a ridge above the village of Salar Ban; three members were killed, and a Chinook helicopter sent to rescue them was shot down, killing another 16 soldiers, including eight more Navy SEALs.
 The fourth member of the team was missing in action for several days before being rescued.

-In April 2006, US Marines upgraded a temporary landing zone based at a sawmill and lumberyard in the valley and used them to build the Korangal Outpost.
-After that, they continued in an attempt to penetrate the six-mile-long by 0.62 mile-wide valley, but never made it more than halfway.
+In April 2006, 1-32IN, 3rd BCT, 10th MTN, built a base at a sawmill and lumberyard in the valley and used them to build the Korengal Outpost.
+After that, they continued in an attempt to enter the six-mile-long by 0.62 mile-wide valley, but never made it more than halfway.
 The only area that US forces controlled was the northern part, while the southern part of the valley was under Taliban control from start to finish.
 There were only two missions to the valley’s southern end since 2005.
 In the words of the executive officer of Second Battalion, 12th Infantry Regiment, it would have taken a battalion-size force to make a foray there.